California may expand gun violence restraining order law

 "We have reached a crisis that must be addressed," said Assemblywoman Eloise Gomez Reyes, a Grand Terrace Democrat and one of the bill's co-authors.
 "No child should have to be worried that when they go to school in the morning that they are entering a war zone."

-If a judge issues the restraining order, the gun owner would have to surrender the guns and ammunition to law enforcement.
-People can find out who requested a gun violence restraining order against them, Ting's spokeswoman said.
+If a judge issues the restraining order, the gun owner would have to surrender their guns and ammunition to law enforcement.

 Assemblywoman Melissa Melendez said she doesn't think the bill gives gun owners enough opportunity to defend themselves.
 She said she otherwise might have supported the bill.